siddhi-244/Embellish/HTML+CSS+JS/Search-Bar/animated-search-bar/README.md

 # Glowing Animated Button

 An animated and stylish built using only HTML and CSS, and can be implemented with any project.
-See the demo here: https://healthinic.netlify.app/

 ## Demo